traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

   name: traefik-account
 ```

-And then, the last operation consists in binding the role on the account to apply the
-permissions and rules on the latter.
+And then, bind the role on the account to apply the permissions and rules on the latter.
 In a file called `01-role-binding.yml`, put the
 following [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-binding-v1/#ClusterRoleBinding) resource:

 ```yaml tab="01-role-binding.yml"